armaf002/Optimizing-Profitability/README.md

 Our predictive modeling results indicated a high level of accuracy and explainability:

-- MSE: The Mean Squared Error was approximately 5,080,570.70, suggesting that, on average, predictions deviated from actual values by this amount.
+- **MSE**: The Mean Squared Error was approximately 5,080,570.70, suggesting that, on average, predictions deviated from actual values by this amount.

-- RMSE: The Root Mean Squared Error, at approximately 2,254.01, provided a more interpretable measure of error in the same units as the target variable.
+- **RMSE**: The Root Mean Squared Error, at approximately 2,254.01, provided a more interpretable measure of error in the same units as the target variable.

-- R-squared (R^2): The perfect R-squared score of 1.00 indicated that the model perfectly fit the data, explaining all variance.
+- **R-squared (R^2)**: The perfect R-squared score of 1.00 indicated that the model perfectly fit the data, explaining all variance.

 ### Feature Importance